 Sustainability and wellbeing

-Our Sustainability Financing Framework (Framework), developed in March 2019 and updated in September 2019, explicitly recognises the role we play in improving wellbeing outcomes for New Zealanders, and enables us to link our financing requirements accordingly.
+Our Sustainability Financing Framework (Framework), explicitly recognises the role we play in improving wellbeing outcomes for New Zealanders, and enables us to link our financing requirements accordingly.
+The Framework is reviewed annually by an external provider.

 Commitment to sustainability